sanki9/Mechanical-Engineering-Projects/CAD Practice/README.md

 # Info

-This folder contains some of the parts I have made on Solidworks and Inventor.
-The images for these parts are shown below in order.
+This folder contains some of the parts I have made on Solidworks.
+The images for these parts were rendered on Inventor and are shown below.

 Practice1